Building positive behaviors is as important as dealing with negative habits. Here are eight ways to use your habitual nature to create good habits.

 4) Read Something New

 Read something from outside your normal reading genre.
 Seek books on science, philosophy from outside of your worldview.
-Read blogs like this one which challenges your thinking.
+Read blogs like this one that challenges your thinking.

-In fact, read the banned books first.
-The reason people and governments ban them is that they expose injustice, bias, and prejudice of the cultural narrative.
+In fact, read the banned books first (2).
+The reason people and governments ban them because they expose injustice, bias, and prejudice of the cultural narrative.
 These are books that reveal the hypocrisies of society.

 These are exactly the facts you need to make rational decisions.
 Reading helps you to ask the right questions and learn to question the cultural narrative.
 Learn how to break unhealthy patterns of thought.